lilive/Freeplane-Jumper/README.md

 ## Installation

-- Download `jumper-vX.X.X.addon.mm` from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
-- Open this file with Freeplane and follow the instructions
-- Jumper require some permissions to works.
-At menu `Tools > Preferences > Scripts`:
+- First, Jumper require some permissions to works.
+  Open the Freeplane preferences (menu `Tools > Preferences`), go to the tab `Plugins`, section `Scripting`, then:

   - Set "script execution enabled" to Yes
   - Check "Permit file read operations"